-- 12.1 It is essential that people working with children can confidently share information as part of their day-to-day work.
-This is necessary not only to safeguard and protect children from harm but also to work together to support families to improve outcomes for all. - 12.2 The school may have to share information about parents or carers, such as their medical history, disability or substance misuse issues, for investigations of child abuse carried out by Children's Social Care. - 12.3 We will proactively seek out information as well as sharing it.
-This means checking with other professionals whether they have information that helps us to be as well informed as possible when working to support children. - 12.4 The Data Protection Act 2018 and the General Data Protection Regulations 2018 are not barriers to sharing information and do not change duties under safeguarding.
-They are there to ensure that personal information is managed in a sensible way and that a balance is struck between a person's privacy and public protection. - 12.5 We should be sharing any concerns we have with parents at an early stage, unless this would put a child at greater risk or compromise an investigation.
-Parents need to know what our responsibilities are for safeguarding and protecting children and that this involves sharing information about them with other professionals. - 12.6 Be clear about the purpose of sharing confidential information and only share as much as you need to achieve your purpose. - 12.7 Try to get consent from parents (or the child, if they have sufficient understanding1) to share information, if possible.
-However, you do not need consent if you have serious concerns about a child's safety and well-being.
-If you decide to share information without consent, you should record this with a full explanation of your decision. - 12.8 Consent should not be sought from parents or carers (or the child, if they have sufficient understanding), if: - it would place a child at increased risk of harm; or - it would place an adult at risk of serious harm; or - it would prejudice a criminal investigation; or - it would lead to unjustified delay in making enquiries about allegations of significant harm to a child; or - required by law or a court order to share information. - 12.9 Consent is not necessary in cases where Children's Social Care are making child protection enquiries under section 47 of the Children Act 1989.
+- 10.1 It is essential that people working with children can confidently share information as part of their day-to-day work.
+This is necessary not only to safeguard and protect children from harm but also to work together to support families to improve outcomes for all. - 10.2 The school may have to share information about parents or carers, such as their medical history, disability or substance misuse issues, for investigations of child abuse carried out by Children's Social Care. - 10.3 We will proactively seek out information as well as sharing it.
+This means checking with other professionals whether they have information that helps us to be as well informed as possible when working to support children.

+- 10.4 The Data Protection Act 2018 and the General Data Protection Regulations 2018 are not barriers to sharing information and do not change duties under safeguarding.
+They are there to ensure that personal information is managed in a sensible way and that a balance is struck between a person's privacy and public protection. - 10.5 We should be sharing any concerns we have with parents at an early stage, unless this would put a child at greater risk or compromise an investigation.
+Parents need to know what our responsibilities are for safeguarding and protecting children and that this involves sharing information about them with other professionals. - 10.6 We will be clear about the purpose of sharing confidential information and only share as much as we need to achieve the purpose. - 10.7 We will try to get consent from parents (or the child, if they have sufficient understanding) to share information, if possible.
+However, we do not need consent if we have serious concerns about a child's safety and well-being.
+If we decide to share information without consent, we will record this with a full explanation of the decision. - 10.8 Consent will not be sought from parents or carers (or the child, if they have sufficient understanding), if: - it would place a child at increased risk of harm; or - it would place an adult at risk of serious harm; or - it would prejudice a criminal investigation; or - it would lead to unjustified delay in making enquiries about allegations of significant harm to a child; or - required by law or a court order to share information. - 10.9 Consent is not necessary in cases where Children's Social Care are making child protection enquiries under section 47 of the Children Act 1989.
 Information needs to be shared with Children's Social Care; staff members must make sure to record what information has been shared.

-12.10 Consent is necessary, for:
+10.10 Consent is necessary, for: